Mason Rudolph (American football): 2018 season

 The Steelers selected Rudolph in the third round (76th overall) of the 2018 NFL draft.
 They traded their third-round (79th overall) and seventh-round (220th overall) picks to the Seattle Seahawks in order to move up three spots and select Rudolph with the 76th overall pick.
 He was the sixth quarterback selected in 2018.

-On May 23, 2018, the Steelers signed Rudolph to a four-year, $3.92 million contract that includes a signing bonus of $932,264.

-Throughout training camp, Rudolph competed against Landry Jones and Joshua Dobbs for the backup spot behind Ben Roethlisberger.
+On May 23, 2018, the Steelers signed Rudolph to a four-year, $3.92 million contract with a signing bonus of $932,264.
+Throughout training camp, he competed against Landry Jones and Joshua Dobbs for the backup spot behind Ben Roethlisberger.
 Head coach Mike Tomlin ultimately named Rudolph the third quarterback, as Jones was released.
-Rudolph did not receive a single snap in the 2018 season.
+Rudolph did not receive a single snap as a rookie.